Liverpool supporters didn’t disappoint at the club’s victory parade after they won the Champions League in 2019.

 Liverpool supporters deserve this one.

-Before Saturday’s win against Tottenham, they had watched their side lose three finals under Klopp.
+Before the win against Tottenham, they had watched their side lose three finals under Klopp.

 Liverpool's parade v Man City's

-And there was also the pain of missing out on the Premier League title this season despite collecting 97 points.
+And there was also the pain of missing out on the Premier League title in 2018/19 season despite collecting 97 points.